DariaRadu/hotel-reviews/README.md

 ## Features

 - **Fetch hotel reviews**: Get reviews for a given hotel using Google Places API and SerpAPI.
-- **Sentiment analysis**: Analyze the sentiment of reviews using TextBlob (positive, neutral, negative).
+- **Sentiment analysis**: Analyze the sentiment of reviews using LLMs to deduce aspect based sentiment analysis (service, cleanliness, location etc.).
 - **Display results**: Present sentiment statistics and hotel details (name, rating, and total review count).

 ## Requirements